Kevin Durant NBA Playoffs Player Props: Suns vs. Nuggets

 Kevin Durant Insights vs. the Nuggets

-- Durant's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.
+- Defensively, the Nuggets are ranked eighth in the league, conceding 112.5 points per contest.

+- On the boards, the Nuggets are No. 1 in the NBA, conceding 40.8 rebounds per game.

-- On defense, the Nuggets have allowed 112.5 points per game, which is eighth-best in the NBA.
+- The Nuggets concede 25.7 assists per game, 15th-ranked in the league.

 Kevin Durant vs. the Nuggets